Education and Outreach Initiatives

 Buffalo Theatre Ensemble Acting Shadows

-During the 2016-17 season Buffalo Theatre Ensemble is piloting a new opportunity for select students with background training in acting and/or directing.
+Launched in the 2016-17 season, Buffalo Theatre Ensemble created a new opportunity for select students with background training in acting and/or directing.
 This is an invited opportunity for some select students who are working at the level of at least Acting II and/or Directing to shadow a theatre professional and gain meaningful insight into developing a character.

 BTE has established a BTE Stage Management Scholarship, which provides practical experience and experiential learning in assistant stage management on Buffalo Theatre Ensemble productions.